List of currencies in Africa

-African currency was originally formed from basic items, materials, animals and even people available in the locality to create a medium of exchange.
+African currency was originally formed from basic items, materials, animals, and even people available in the locality to create a medium of exchange.
 This started to change from the 17th century onwards, as European colonial powers introduced their own monetary system into the countries they invaded.

 As African countries achieved restoration or independence during the 20th century, some retained the new denominations that had been introduced, though others renamed their currencies for various reasons.
 Today, inflation often creates a demand for more stable (but forbidden) foreign currency, while in rural areas the original bartering system is still in widespread usage.

 History

+Ancient times

+Ancient Egypt had a currency called the Egyptian gold stater.
+This was the first coin ever minted in Egypt, around 360 BCE.

 Pre-colonial era

 A map of indigenously made pre-colonial African currencies and their respective minting states.

 In pre-colonial times, many objects were sometimes used as currency in Africa.
 These included shells, ingots, gold (gold dust and gold coins (the Asante)), arrowheads, iron, salt, cattle, goats, blankets, axes, beads, and many others.

+Colonial era

 In the early 19th century a slave could be bought in West Africa with manilla currency; multiples of X-shaped rings of bronze or other metal that could be strung on a staff.

-Colonial era

 During colonial times (roughly from 1680 to 1990) the respective colonial powers introduced their own currencies to their colonies or produced local versions of their currencies.
 These included the Somali shilling; the Italian East African lira; and the African franc (in Francophone countries).
 Many post-colonial governments have retained the name and notional value unit system of their prior colonial era currency.
 For example, the British West African pound was replaced by the Nigerian pound, which was divided into shillings, before being replaced by the naira.